 With both the 35mm and Micro Four Thirds formats already having had huge updates in 2022, what's next for the key players in the APS-C arena like Sony, Canon and Fujifilm?
 And after the rousing success of the Nikon Z fc (opens in new tab), will we see more retro-styled cameras on the way?

-We’ve rounded up all the reports and rumors that have been doing the rounds – take a healthy pinch of salt with each of them, but also be conscious that there is very often fire where there's smoke!
+We’ve rounded up all the rumors that have been debated and discussed.
+Make sure to take a healthy pinch of salt with each of them, but also be conscious that there's often fire where there's smoke!

 Canon EOS R1

-With the R5 and R6 now firmly established, respectively replacing the Canon EOS 5D Mark IV and Canon EOS 6D Mark II, it looks like the next DSLR to be succeeded by a mirrorless model will be none other than the flagship sports camera, the Canon EOS-1D X Mark III.
+With the R5 and R6 now firmly established, respectively replacing the Canon EOS 5D Mark IV (opens in new tab) and Canon EOS 6D Mark II (opens in new tab), and the R3 resurrecting the 3-series pro product line, it looks like the next DSLR to be succeeded by a mirrorless model will be none other than the flagship sports camera, the Canon EOS-1D X Mark III (opens in new tab).

 Sound too good to be true?
 It probably is.
 But then again, the specs of the R5 sounded too good to be true when they first leaked, too…